 “The WeCanManage research project is an opportunity to enhance the cancer community’s understandings of this population and to develop evidence-informed interventions to better meet the needs of people with the ‘double whammy’ of cancer and disability.”

-Collaborating with Magasi will be Tamara Hamlish, PhD, research scientist in the UI Cancer Center’s survivorship program.
+Collaborating with Magasi will be Tamara Hamlish, PhD, research scientist in the University of Illinois Cancer Center’s survivorship program.
 Other program co-principal investigators (PIs) are Rachel Adler, PhD, associate professor of computer science at NEIU; and David Victorson, PhD, associate professor of medical social sciences, Northwestern.
 A team of “survivor scientists” (people living with disability and cancer) will also participate in the app development.

 A second project, entitled SHARED (Supporting High Risk African American Men in Research & Engagement in Decision Making for Lung Cancer Screening) will be developed to reduce lung cancer inequities across diverse populations of high-risk smokers, especially racial and ethnic minorities.